 An additional problem with loans with nonprofit downpayment assistance is that homes purchased using this form of assistance are often purchased at inflated prices.
 The price increase is made, or the seller refrains from accepting a lower price that would have been acceptable in an arms-length transaction, so that the seller can receive the same net proceeds from selling to the homebuyer needing downpayment assistance, as the seller would receive from a buyer without downpayment assistance.
 This business practice was confirmed in a field study performed for HUD by an independent contractor, and statistically validated in research performed by the GAO.

-In the November 2005 GAO Report, the GAO analyzed “a sample of FHA-insured loans settled in March 2005,” and found that “for loans with seller-funded down payment assistance, the appraised value and sales price were higher as compared with loans without such assistance.”
+In the November 2005 GAO Report, the GAO analyzed “a sample of FHA-insured loans settled in March 2005,” and found that “for loans with seller-funded down payment assistance, the Start Printed Page 33948appraised value and sales price were higher as compared with loans without such assistance.”
 The March 2005 study by Concentrance Consulting Group, commissioned by HUD, interviewed more than 400 persons involved in the mortgage industry and corroborates GAO's assessment.
 The Concentrance study “found overwhelming evidence that the cost of the seller-funded down payment assistance is added to the sales price, which then increases the allowable FHA loan amount and eliminates any borrower equity in the property.”
 Such an inflated sale price does not represent the true value of the property and leads to a higher mortgage amount.

 The effect on FHA, in addition to an increase in the amount of insurance claim payments, is increased net losses after disposing of foreclosed properties.
 Not only do loans with nonprofit assistance have significantly elevated insurance claim rates, 76 percent greater according to the same GAO study, but FHA ultimately suffers greater losses on those claims.
 The FY 2006 Actuarial Review documents differentiate net loss rates—as a percentage of the unpaid loan balance at the time of default and claim by loans having or not having nonprofit downpayment assistance (see Appendix B of the FY 2006 Actuarial Review).